Revisiting the Jones eigenproblem in fluid-structure interaction: The fluid-structure interaction problem

 The paper by Harg\'e in 1990 \cite{ref:harge1990} examined the existence of non-trivial solutions of \autoref{Introjones}.
 The results of this paper have been cited extensively in subsequent works focusing on the well-posedness of the fluid-structure model presented in the previous section.
 As an instance, {\it ``Fortunately, these traction-free oscillations occur only in highly specific situations..."} \cite{hsiao2003}; {\it ``Note that Harg\'e [...] has established that Jones modes do not exist for arbitrarily-shaped bodies.}" \cite{ref:barucq2014}; {\it ''However, intuitively, we do not expect Jones frequencies to exist for an "arbitrary" body; this has been proved recently by Harg\'e [...]".} \cite{martin14} These papers also note that domains which are axisymmetric may indeed have such modes.
 As a historical aside, Horace Lamb \cite{ref:lamb} documented such modes in the sphere in 1881.

-Revisiting \cite{ref:harge1990}, we note that the setting of the paper is as follows: \begin{quote} {\it Pour $\Omega$ overt born\'e connexe de $\mathbb{R}^3$ \'a bord $C^\infty$ ... fix\'e et soit $ E = \Big\{\phi\in C^{\infty}(\overline{\Omega};\mathbb{R}^3);\, \phi \mbox{ diff\'eomorphisme de $\overline{\Omega}$ sur } \phi(\overline{\Omega})\Big\}$; on munit $E$ de la topologie $C^\infty$ ...}\cite{ref:harge1990} \end{quote} and the main theorem is then \begin{quote} {\it There is a open, countable dense intersection $G$ of open sets of $E$ such that for any $\phi$ in $G$, there is no exceptional eigenvalue ...}\cite{ref:harge1990} \end{quote} This theorem and its technique of proof cannot be directly applied to the situation of polygonal domains in $\mathbb{R}^2$, nor to polyhedral domains.
-Intuitively one may believe the result should hold in polygonal or polyhedral domains; indeed, our initial starting point for the current study was to try to extend the result of Harg\'e to general Lipschitz domains, and hence to try to show the {\it converse} of the result we eventually establish in this paper.
+Revisiting \cite{ref:harge1990}, we note that the setting of the paper is as follows: \begin{quote} {\it Pour $\Omega$ {ouvert} born\'e connexe de $\mathbb{R}^3$ \'a bord $C^\infty$ ... fix\'e et soit $ E = \Big\{\phi\in C^{\infty}(\overline{\Omega};\mathbb{R}^3);\, \phi \mbox{ diff\'eomorphisme de $\overline{\Omega}$ sur } \phi(\overline{\Omega})\Big\}$; on munit $E$ de la topologie $C^\infty$ ...}\cite{ref:harge1990} \end{quote} and the main theorem is then \begin{quote} {\it There is {an open}, countable dense intersection $G$ of open sets of $E$ such that for any $\phi$ in $G$, there is no exceptional eigenvalue ...} \end{quote} This theorem and its technique of proof cannot be directly applied to the situation of polygonal domains in $\mathbb{R}^2$, nor to polyhedral domains.
+Intuitively one may believe the result should hold in polygonal or polyhedral domains; indeed, our initial starting point for the current study was to try to extend the result of Harg\'e to general Lipschitz domains.
 The critical observation was the following example.
+It is easy to verify by inspection that $(w_s^2,\u_s), (w_p^2,\u_p)$ defined below are Jones eigenpairs on the rectangle $[0,a]\times[0,b]$: